 Annuities are often portrayed as simple investment products that produce regular income.
 In reality, they can be difficult-to-understand insurance vehicles that may not always provide the safety they promise.

 In their simplest form, annuities are contracts between an insurer and an investor.
-Insurers entice volatility-fearing investors with phrases like “guaranteed withdrawals” or “minimum returns,” which make annuities seem less risky than other investment options.
-However, annuity contracts are complex and we have found that many purchasers do not understand what they are actually getting from these products.
+Insurers entice volatility-averse investors with phrases like “guaranteed withdrawals” or “minimum returns,” which make annuities seem less risky than other investment options.
+However, annuity contracts are complex, and we have found that many purchasers do not understand what these products actually deliver.

 an older couple in cold weather looking at a brochure